Bakersfield, California: Police

 The department headquarters are located at 1601 Truxtun Avenue.
 The West Substation is located at 1301 Buena Vista Road.
-Satellite offices are located on E. 11th Street and on E. White Lane.
+Satellite offices are located on E. 11th Street and E. White Lane.
 The department pistol range is located on Truxtun Avenue, with the K-9 training grounds next door to the range.
-The department training academy is located on Norris Road in conjunction with the Kern County Sheriff's Department.
+The department training academy is located on Norris Road and is in conjunction with the Kern County Sheriff's Department.

 The 2015 Mapping Police Violence study calculated that Bakersfield police killed civilians at the highest rate in the U.S., logging 13.6 killings per million people, compared to the U.S. average of 3.6.
 In all, 13 people were killed in 2015 by BPD Officers and 27 people were killed by law enforcement officers in Kern County, which has a population of approximately 900,000.
 The Guardian reported that law enforcement officers in Kern County, California, killed more people per capita than in any other American county in 2015.